 3. Ditch the city

 If possible, get out of the city for your vacation vacation.
-The countryside is the best place for burnout victims as the pace is slower, the scenery is more calming, and the cleaner ambiance is more energizing for the spiritual travel self.
-The countryside also often offers the truest version of any country, and the experiences you have there can be applied directly to the burnout by creating authentic travel stories and re-inspiring your initial interest in the destination.
+The countryside, a beach, or a mountain town seem to be the best places for burnout victims as the pace is slower, the scenery is more calming, and the cleaner ambiance is more energizing for the spiritual travel self.
+Smaller towns also often offers the truest version of any country, and the experiences you have there can be applied directly to the burnout by creating authentic travel stories and re-inspiring your initial interest in the destination.

 On a trip to Europe, two of my most effective burnout treatments, and consequently, greatest memories, were a bike trip out to the windmill riddled pastures of Amsterdam’s countryside, and ditching Dublin for some easy hiking, mountains of food, and a proper lager on Ireland’s rural Western coast.
 And as an added benefit, in most countries, price drops are directly related to distances from the big city.